-Category Codes
+Category Codes 10

 Category codes are small data values often used to characterise database items.
 You can define any number of category codes and assign up to 32 of them to each item type.
 Category codes are defined once and used in many item types.
-Cradle is optimised to find items based on category code values, and stores all items presorted by all categories so filtering and sorting by category value is very efficient.
+Cradle is optimised to find items based on category code values, and stores all items pre-sorted by all categories so filtering and sorting by category value is very efficient.

 Needs can be characterised in many ways.
-We suggest you use categories for each of the unused structuring methods (see section 3 "Structure and Organisation" on page 3), in this case engineering discipline, and to represent maturity and importance.
+We suggest you use categories for each of the structuring methods (see "Structure and Organisation" on page 3) that were not used to structure the needs, in this case engineering discipline, maturity and importance.